RandomSearch18/a-level-project/docs/readme.md

       - return infinity
   - return 0

 I incorporated my stakeholders' opinions when picking the exact weight values.
-Me, James and Andrew discussed how much worse it is to walk along a motorway than a normal road, and we decided that 50 km of path should be roughly comparable to 1 m of motorway.
+For example, me, James and Andrew discussed how much worse it is to walk along a motorway than a normal road, and we decided that 50 km of path should be roughly comparable to 1 m of motorway.

 ### Sprint 3 development